ks888/LambStatus/README.md

 Status page system is able to utilize the benefits of Serverless architectures, because:

-* it eases your pain caused by the scaling / availability issues.
-It is a worst situation if your service is down AND heavy traffic from stuck users stops your status page.
+* It dramatically eases your pain caused by the scaling / availability issues.
+It is terrible if your service is down AND heavy traffic from stuck users stops your status page.

-* it reduces your infrastructure cost.
+* It reduces your infrastructure cost.
 A status page usually gets very low traffic and occasionally huge traffic.
 You only pay for the traffic that you handle.

 ## Features

 * Easy build: launch the cloudformation stack using [this template](https://s3-ap-northeast-1.amazonaws.com/lambstatus/cf-template/0.0.3/lamb-status.yml) and that's it!
-* Component management: show your service's current status by components
-* Incident management: when an incident occurs, keep telling latest situations to users
+* Incidents: when something happens, open an incident, and keep telling latest situations to users
+* Components: show your service's status by components like API, Website, etc.
+* Users: only authenticated users can access admin pages.

 *Note: LambStatus is still under development, and not ready for production use.
 Opening an issue / PR for feature request / bug report is welcome!*